rust-lang/book/nostarch/chapter15.md

 #### More Information About the Cons List

-A *cons list* is a data structure that comes from the Lisp programming language and its dialects and is made up of nested pairs, and is the Lisp version of a linked list.
-Its name comes from the `cons` function (short for “construct function”) in Lisp that constructs a new pair from its two arguments.
+A *cons list* is a data structure that comes from the Lisp programming language and its dialects, is made up of nested pairs, and is the Lisp version of a linked list.
+Its name comes from the `cons` function (short for *construct function*) in Lisp that constructs a new pair from its two arguments.
 By calling `cons` on a pair consisting of a value and another pair, we can construct cons lists made up of recursive pairs.

-For example, here’s a pseudocode representation of a cons list containing the list 1, 2, 3 with each pair in parentheses:
+For example, here’s a pseudocode representation of a cons list containing the list `1, 2, 3` with each pair in parentheses:

 ```
 (1, (2, (3, Nil)))